Sexual Misconduct Policy

 Sexual harassment can be overt or subtle and may involve persons of the same or different sex.
 In determining whether an alleged behavior constitutes sexual harassment, all the facts and circumstances surrounding the incident will be considered.
 Examples of sexual harassment include the following:

 Verbal: unwanted sexual, abusive, or lewd language and/or jokes of a sexual nature; demands for sexual favors in exchange for other considerations; unwanted physical or verbal pursuit with a sexual theme; threats of or actual sexual assault or molestation.

 Nonverbal: suggestive or insulting sounds and gestures; sexually graphic magazines, pictures, or calendars and the like, in or in clear view of a work area or public area or after an objection has been made by a person who lives in a private room in which these materials are displayed; displaying sending via mail or electronic mail sexually explicit or inappropriate messages; or obscene, abusive, or repetitive “hang-ups”.

 Physical: unwanted touching, brushing, patting, pinching and sexual assault.

-The College strives to ensure that students have a safe and secure environment that is conducive to learning and that affords students equal educational opportunities regardless
+Reporting and Follow-up The College strives to ensure that students have a safe and secure environment that is conducive to learning and that affords students equal educational opportunities regardless of their sex.

 Title IX requires that when a student files a complaint, or when a responsible College employee such as administrator, professor, or Title IX coordinator otherwise learns of possible sexual harassment discrimination by others, the College must immediately: